zenitheesc/Drivers/README.md

 First the `platform.h` file sets up the common interface to the driver, common `structs` and function signatures.
 Then a bunch of preprocessor directives try to guess what type of project this is and include the correct platform implementation (header-only library) in the `arch` folder.

 FYI, if platform can't find an implementation it defaults to a PC debug mode, where an implementation that just prints to stdout is used.

+#### Where are platform archives?
+To find platform archives, go to the [`Platform_Lib`](https://github.com/zenitheesc/Platform-Lib/tree/main) repository.
+Then go to the platform folder with library archives, such as `platform.h`, and another to the arch folder.

 ## Environment